-This dialog displays help for the selected VSC warning.
+This dialog shows help for the selected VSC warning.

-You can start the dialog from the "Verify Warning Details" on page 138 dialog.
+You can start the dialog from the "Verify Warning Details" on page 124 dialog.

-Usually the following information is displayed:
+This table shows the information that is usually displayed:

 Type of information Description Short Description A short description of the error.
 For example: Presence of goto statements Туре The warning type, such as Error or Warning.
 Severity The severity of the warning, such as High or Medium.
 Description A more detailed description of the error.
 For example: The use of 'goto' statement is forbidden.
 Exception: within #defines it is allowed.
-Sometimes it is needed (e.g. exception handling) Motivation The reason why the situation indicated in the error message is not correct.
+Sometimes it is required (for example exception handling) Motivation The reason why the situation indicated in the error message is not correct.
 For example: 'Goto' statements reduce the readability of script code dramatically.
 Possible Solution A hint for a possible solution.
-For example: Implement structured code (early return or if-then- else statements) Examples Examples to understand and solve the error.
+For example: Implement structured code (early return or if-then- else statements)

+Type of information Description Examples Examples to understand and solve the error.

 This dialog is important in the procedure to handle warnings.

-See "Verifying software components" on page 59.
+See "Verifying software components" on page 58.